One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food treat reward every time.

 Incorporate Real-Life Rewards From the Beginning

 Dogs find many things in life rewarding, and while tasty food treats are incredible motivators for your pup, there are times when a training treat isn’t what they really want.
+We call these things "real-life rewards."
 Use these moments to teach your dog that they can get what they want by offering a behavior you want.

 Example 1: If your dog wants to go outside to explore, you can ask for a Sit and the real-life reward is opening the door for them.